GenericMappingTools/gmt/branches/5.2.0/doc/rst/source/GMT_Docs.rst

 case abbreviation of month names using the current language (selected by :ref:`TIME_LANGUAGE <TIME_LANGUAGE>`).

+.. _cartesian_axis3:

 .. figure:: /_images/GMT_-B_time3.*
    :width: 500 px
    :align: center

-   Cartesian time axis, example 3.
+   Cartesian time axis, example 3

-The fourth example (Figure :ref:`missing`) only shows a few hours of a day, using relative time by specifying **t** in the **-R** option while the :ref:`TIME_UNIT <TIME_UNIT>` is **d** (for days).
+The fourth example (Figure :ref:`cartesian_axis4`) only shows a few hours of a day, using relative time by specifying **t** in the **-R** option while the :ref:`TIME_UNIT <TIME_UNIT>` is **d** (for days).
 We select both primary and secondary annotations, ask for a 12-hour clock, and let time go from right to left: